tanvi-orcl/fpp-ansible/fpp_notes.md

 - Their naming standards: dbhome1_191200, dbhome1_182400, dbhome1_12201_210720 (version 12), dbhome1_191200_12345678 (one off patch)
 - Will be using centrify or cyberark to get the keys

- - What is the timeline for how often each map file will be created / updated?
-They would only create a new one what there is a new patch right? --> TBD.
-Relying on DBAAS tooling to lay down the hole and then recording metadata about it.
-But as we do a move from old home to new home.
-We look at the current

- 1 image: many working copies

  Lifecycle
  1. Create Image